openedx/openedx-k8s-harmony/README.md

 ## FAQ

-### Is this ready to use in production?

-We are tracking that in [issue 26](https://github.com/openedx/openedx-k8s-harmony/issues/26), so check that issue for the current status.

 ### This project aims to support many small/medium instances deployed onto a cluster; is it also suitable for deploying one really high traffic instance?

 Supporting one really large instance is not a core design goal, but it should work well and we may consider including this as a goal in the future.
 Please reach out to us or get involved with this project if you have this requirement.